 Unlike old motherboards that use BIOS, motherboards that use UEFI don't need a DSDT file to work with Mac OS X anymore.
 In fact, if you own a Gigabyte motherboard with UEFI, sleep mode and CPU power management in Mac OS X work by default.

 NOTE: For the purposes of the tutorials, I will be referring to the patched UEFI as a "BIOS file" for the remainder of the section.
 I apologize in advance for any conclusion over the unclear wording.

-Step 3: Install the patched BIOS file on your motherboard.
+Now, you can install the patched BIOS file on your motherboard.
 Many of the normal ways to install a BIOS file on an ASUS motherboard do not work with patched files.
 Instead, you have to use "ASUS USB BIOS Flashback", a feature included on most "Z77" ASUS motherboards that use UEFI.
 This feature allows you to install a BIOS file directly through the motherboard itself.

 Simply plug the USB drive into the white USB port in the back of the motherboard, and then press the "BIOS" button next to that USB port.
 The button will then start to flash.
 Once the button stops flashing, your motherboard will have the new BIOS installed.

-Step 6: Download Multibeast from tonymacx86.
+Download Multibeast from tonymacx86.
 Then, install UserDSDT-- no actual DSDT file required!
 The patched BIOS takes care of everything.

-Conclusion: And that's all there is to it!
+And that's all there is to it!
 Your Hackintosh will now be able to boot normally, without the help of your Unibeast boot USB drive.
 After installing UserDSDT or Easybeast, you still have to enable audio and ethernet separately with Multibeast.
 Check out our guide to Multibeast for more information.